I hold both a bachelor's and a master's degree in applied mathematics.

 When setting x^2-1 = 0, we see that x^2 = 1.
 This is the case for both x = 1 and x = -1.

 An example of a quadratic function with only one root is the function x^2.
 This is only equal to zero when x is equal to zero.
-It might also happen that here are no roots.
+It might also happen that there are no roots.
 This is, for example, the case for the function x^2+3.
-Then, to find the root we have to have an x for which x^2 = -3.
-This is not possible, unless you use complex numbers.
+Then, to find the root, we have to have an x for which x^2 = -3.
+This is not possible unless you use complex numbers.
 In most practical situations, the use of complex numbers does make sense, so we say there is no solution.

 Ways to Find the Roots of a Quadratic Function

-The most common way people learn how to determine the the roots of a quadratic function is by factorizing.
-For a lot of quadratic functions this is the easiest way, but it also might be very difficult to see what to do.
+Factorizing is the most common way people learn how to determine the roots of a quadratic function.
+This is the easiest way for a lot of quadratic functions, but it also might be very difficult to see what to do.
 We have a quadratic function ax^2 + bx + c, but since we are going to set it equal to zero, we can divide all terms by a if a is not equal to zero.
 Then we have an equation of the form:

 x^2 + px + q = 0.